 Ultimately, regional governments understand the gamble of starting a project of investments abroad is difficult.
 Several countries in Latin America have therefore created a liberation of trades in goods and service through international relations agreements and what are known as ‘Free Trade Zones.’

-What’s a Free Trade Zone?
+Latin America – What is a Free Trade Zone?

 Firstly, it is important to address the different names that Foreign Trade Zones (FTZ) come under.
 They can also be referred to as foreign free zones, free ports or bonded warehouses.